 Hi there!
 My name is Jamie Delaine and I’m a wedding photographer in Vancouver, BC.
-I’ve been shooting weddings for over 9 years and I absolutely love what I do.
+I’ve been shooting weddings for 10 years and I absolutely love what I do.
 If you’re engaged and planning your wedding, first off – congratulations!
 I’d love to hear more about your day!
 You can get in touch with me by using my website contact form – happy wedding planning.

 Vancouver Reception Venues